poppy-project/poppy-docs/en/getting-started/visualize.md

 poppy-services --poppy-simu --snap poppy-ergo-jr
 ```

-As for V-REP, you can control your robot using Python, Snap_!_, or the REST API.
+As for CoppeliaSim, you can control your robot using Python, Snap_!_, or the REST API.
 Yet, there is no physics simulation so its lighter but you will not be able to interact with objects.

 Here is an example with Python: